- December 14, 2022

 The following info is for those who hit more than $10,000 in Crypto and other digital asset transactions in 2022.

 As part of the $80b funding, anyone dealing in crypto and making more than $10k in transactions and not reporting them to the IRS, you are one of the 5 groups to be targeted beginning this year.
 (Mentioned those five target groups in one of my earlier newsletters).

-Beginning 2024, certain taxpayers who received more than $10,000 in digital assets a year are required to tell the IRS who sent them.
+Beginning in 2024, certain taxpayers who receive more than $10,000 in digital assets a year are required to tell the IRS who sent them.

 You as a recipient must report the following:

 - Sender’s name,